-Financial Aid
+Financial Aid Services

-Building 9, 1st Floor Phone: (650) 306-3308 Email: canadafinancialaid@smccd.edu Web: canadacollege.edu/financialaid
+Building 9, 1st Floor Phone: (650) 306-3307 Email: canaid@smccd.edu

+Web: canadacollege.edu/financialaid

-The Cañada College Financial Aid Office administers many types of financial assistance including federal and state programs as well as scholarships from the SMCCC Foundation and private sources to help students meet their educational costs.
+The Cañada College Financial Aid Office administers many types of financial assistance including federal, state, and local programs as well as scholarships from the SMCCC Foundation and private sources to help students meet their educational costs.

-Most financial aid awards are made on the basis of financial need.
-A student's financial need is determined by deducting the student's expected family contribution (EFC) from the cost of attendance (COA).
-To qualify for most financial aid, students must demonstrate financial need while maintaining academic progress.
-Financial aid awards are intended to assist students in meeting their annual educational expenses such as tuition and fees, books and supplies, room and board, transportation and other personal expenses and educational costs.
+Most financial aid offers are made on the basis of financial need.
+A student's financial need is determined by deducting the student aid index (SAI) from the cost of attendance (COA).
+To qualify for most financial aid, students must demonstrate financial need while maintaining satisfactory academic progress (SAP).
+Financial aid offers are intended to assist students in meeting their annual educational expenses such as tuition and fees, books and supplies, housing, food allowance, transportation and other personal expenses and educational costs.

-Financial aid awards may consist of grants, waivers and/ or scholarships (funds which generally do not have to be repaid), loans (low interest loans which require little or no payment while a student is attending college on at least a half-time basis), work-study employment (money which a student earns through work either on or off-campus) or a combination of these sources.
+Financial aid offers may consist of grants, waivers and/or scholarships (funds which generally do not have to be repaid), loans (low interest loans which require little or no payment while a student is attending college on at least a half-time basis), student employment, such as federal work-study or Learning-Aligned Employment program (money which a student earns through work either on or off-campus) or a combination of these sources.

-Federal Assistance: The major federal financial assistance programs administered by the Cañada Financial Aid Office include the Pell Grant, a grant for moderate to low income students; the FSEOG (Federal Supplemental Education Opportunity Grant), a grant drawn on a limited college allocation for students demonstrating the greatest need who meet the priority deadline; Federal Work-Study (FWS) which is need-based employment; and, the Subsidized and Unsubsidized Direct Loan (DL) programs.
+Federal Assistance: The major federal financial assistance programs administered by the Cañada Financial Aid Office include the Pell Grant, a grant for moderate to low income students; the Federal Supplemental Education Opportunity

+Grant (FSEOG), a grant drawn on a limited college allocation for students demonstrating the greatest need who meet the priority deadline; Federal Work-Study (FWS) which is need-based employment; and, the Subsidized and Unsubsidized Direct Loan (DL) programs.
 Students must apply for all federal assistance programs using the Free Application for Federal Student Aid (FAFSA) www.fafsa.gov and meet all federal eligibility requirements.

-Federal Pell Grant funds have a lifetime eligibility of the equivalent of six (6) fulltime years or 600%.
-Fulltime students who take more than six years to complete their baccalaureate degree will run out of eligibility before they graduate.
+Federal Pell Grant funds have a lifetime eligibility of the equivalent of six (6) full-time years or 600%.
+Fulltime students who take more than six years to complete their major/program of study will run out of eligibility before they graduate.
 It is important that students determine early an educational goal and major, develop and follow an approved educational plan and limit major changes or they risk losing Pell Grant eligibility before completing their program.

-State Assistance: The major state financial assistance programs administered through the Cañada Financial Aid

-Office include the California College Promise Grant (CCPG) which waives the enrollment fee for California residents and those meeting AB540 eligibility; the Cal Grant, which is a direct grant payment for California residents and, depending on the type of Cal Grant, those meeting AB540 eligibility.
+State Assistance: The major state financial assistance programs administered through the Cañada Financial Aid Office include the California College Promise Grant (CCPG) which waives the enrollment fee for California residents and those meeting AB540 eligibility; the Cal Grant, which is a direct grant payment for California residents and, depending on the type of Cal Grant, those meeting AB540 eligibility.
 Cal Grants require grade point average (GPA) verification and meeting established income and asset ceilings.
 Eligibility is determined after submission of GPA and the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application by state deadlines (March 2nd and September 2nd award cycles).
 Foster Youth may be eligible for the Chafee Grant and other grant assistance and should contact the Financial Aid Office for further assistance in completing the necessary forms to receive aid.